 What are an employer's obligations under the General Data Protection Regulation (GDPR) in relation to emails containing personal data?

-The General Data Protection Regulation (GDPR) applies to personal data contained in emails in the same way as it applies to other personal data.
+The General Data Protection Regulation (2016/679 EU) (GDPR) applies to personal data contained in emails in the same way as it applies to other personal data.
 Employers should recognise that emails create particular difficulties, as it is hard to keep track of where personal data in emails is stored, whose personal data is being processed and how it is being processed.
 Employers should put in place policies and procedures to assist with GDPR compliance when processing data in emails, including in relation to storage, security and data subject rights.

 One of the principles of the GDPR is that personal data should be kept for no longer than is necessary for the purposes for which it is being processed.
 Data controllers (ie employers) are required to set retention times for all personal data that they collect and to inform the data subjects (ie employees, job applicants etc) of this period, or the criteria used to determine it.
 Therefore, employers should have in place a clear policy on email storage, and ensure that all staff are aware of how to determine for how long an email containing personal data should be kept before it is deleted.